 Prohibition on receiving funds for enrollment at more than one school and Potential Overawards (POP)

 Students may not receive more than 100% (or 150% if qualifying under “Year-round” Pell) of their scheduled award for a Pell Grant during an award year.
-Moreover, they may not receive a Pell Grant for concurrent attendance at two or more schools.
+Moreover, students may not receive a Pell Grant for concurrent attendance at two or more schools.

 Pell Grant payment from more than one school